aalmeida9/ZT-BC-lab/README.md

 ## Manual Startup

-The different project systems can also be started seperately, which is helpful for testing and debugging.
+The different project systems can also be started separately, which is helpful for testing and debugging.
 Each of the following blocks of commands need to be run in different terminals in order for the project to work properly.
+Also, make sure the current directory is inside the project folder.

 ### Blockchain startup